 Volunteers shocked by theft of charity donations from collection box

-Volunteer lifeboat crew members from RNLI Brighton Lifeboat Station were shocked to discover their charitable collection box had been broken into and emptied over the weekend.
+Volunteer lifeboat crew members from RNLI Brighton Lifeboat Station were shocked to discover their charitable collection box had been broken into and emptied twice.

-‘Our volunteers are working very hard at this difficult time to keep launching to rescue those who need us.
+‘Our volunteers work very hard to keep launching to rescue those who need us.
 This just makes it harder.’

 As the money is donated voluntarily, it is difficult to give an accurate estimate of how much donated money has been stolen.